sunnyark/civitai-shortcut/README.md

 * CivitaiShortCutBackupUrl.json : JSON file for backing up the URL during shortcut registration.

 # Change Log
+v 1.5.2
+* Add description/modify the wording for folder creation during model download.
+* Change the position of Prompt Recipe (Assistance -> Top level)
+* Change the position of Scan and Update Models (Manage -> Assistance)

 v 1.5.1
 * Add the feature to change the preview image in the model information tab -> images: Change Preview Image button.
   The button will only appear if the model has been downloaded.